intel/pepc/README.md

 Core siblings are CPUs withing one core.
 On Intel chips, there are the hyperthreads.
-If a system has two CPUs (execution units, hyperthreads) per core, then their core sibling inices are 0 and 1.
+If a system has two CPUs (execution units, hyperthreads) per core, then their core sibling indices are 0 and 1.
 To disable hyperthreads, offline all core siblings with index 1.